 How to support your JHSC/health and safety representative

 Ensure your JHSC or health and safety representative

 - is aware of carbon monoxide hazards, knows how to use basic assessment tools, and understands control options.
 "It's no different from the way you would approach any other hazards: recognize, assess, control and evaluate," says Bhunnoo.

 - compiles and prioritizes a list of common sources and locations to check during their monthly inspections, including outside sources.
 Is anything interfering with air intake vents?
 Do vehicles park near air intakes?

-- measures for time-weighted average exposures (25 parts per million) as well as short-term 15-minute exposure and excursion limits, which should not exceed five times the time-weighted average at any point.
+- measures for time-weighted average exposures (25 parts per million) as well as excursion limits, which should not exceed three times the time-weighted average for any period of 30 minutes.
+And in addition, the excursion limit should not exceed five times the time-weighted average at any point.
 "The highest CO levels may occur in the vicinity of a propane powered lift truck that is repeatedly backing up and releasing exhaust particulates and gases while loading and unloading trailers during shipping and receiving.
 This is why it's critical that workplaces with propane-powered lift trucks follow the manufacturer's preventive maintenance schedule.
 Watch for pockets of space where air circulates less frequently and carbon monoxide could accumulate, such as corners."